 Louisiana Native American artifacts, regional and national history artifacts, unique works by local artists, and natural nature exhibitions are all part of the LSEM collection.
 You can travel through time and space by visiting this site.
 This must-see location captures the pioneer spirit as well as the heart of the state.

 As you can see, Shreveport has a lot to offer everyone.
-If you want to do more in the area, check out other weekend trips from nearby Baton Rouge.
+If you want to do more in the area, check out other weekend trips from nearby Shreveport.

 These locations are great for a quick day trip or a long weekend getaway.
 Explore some of our favorite activities or read through some pre-planned itineraries.